ttxking/-vaccine-web-tests/README.md

 ```

 ### Which do you think is a better framework for E2E testing of web applications or web services: Robot Framework or Cucumber with Selenium/HTTP library and JUnit?
+When it comes to E2E testing of web applications, I think Robot Framework is a better tools.
+It visualizes how well the web services are performing and provides result files, test logs and the reports of the results for us.
+However, it's harder to read comparing to Cucumber because of its complex structure.

 ### What tutorial or online resource(s) did you find most helpful for learning Robot Framework?